-To perform the test, a health professional will take a blood sample.
+To perform the test, a healthcare professional will take a blood sample.
 The blood sample is usually taken in the following way:

 - After enough blood is collected, they’ll remove the elastic band from your arm.
 As the needle is removed, they’ll place gauze or a piece of cotton onto the site of the injection and apply pressure.
-They’ll secure the gauze or cotton is secured with a bandage.
+They’ll secure the gauze or cotton with a bandage.